OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 ### HTTP validation and encoding

 - Do not disable [validateRequest](http://www.asp.net/whitepapers/request-validation) in the `web.config` or the page setup.
 This value enables limited XSS protection in ASP.NET and should be left intact as it provides partial prevention of Cross Site Scripting.
-Complete request validation is recommended in addition to the built in protections.
+Complete request validation is recommended in addition to the built-in protections.
 - The 4.5 version of the .NET Frameworks includes the [AntiXssEncoder](https://docs.microsoft.com/en-us/dotnet/api/system.web.security.antixss.antixssencoder?view=netframework-4.7.2) library, which has a comprehensive input encoding library for the prevention of XSS.
 Use it.
-- Whitelist allowable values anytime user input is accepted.
+- Allow list allowable values anytime user input is accepted.
 - Validate the URI format using [Uri.IsWellFormedUriString](https://docs.microsoft.com/en-us/dotnet/api/system.uri.iswellformeduristring).

 ### Forms authentication